florapdx/teamplates/quarterly-planning.md

 ### How are we going to measure success?

-### What are the resources we'll use to meet our goals for this quarter?
+### What resources will we use to meet our goals for this quarter?
 Technical tools:

 Processes: